Actipro/WinForms-Controls/Documentation/topics/bars/clipboard-change-notification.md

 The [BarManager](xref:@ActiproUIRoot.Controls.Bars.BarManager) optionally can raise an event whenever Windows indicates that the contents of the Windows clipboard have changed.

-This is useful for any application that uses an `Edit.Paste` command since you can enable or disable it based on the contents of the clipboard.
+This is useful for any application that uses an `"Edit.Paste"` command since you can enable or disable it based on the contents of the clipboard.

 ## Enabling Clipboard Change Notifications